goodreds/eleventy-netlify-goodreds/pages/home.md

 ## follow gXd

-Email > Thank you!
-Your message has been sent.
-Unable to send your message.
-Please fix errors then try again.

 NEWSLETTER SIGN-UP Receive updates.
 Unsubscribe at any time.